BrainiacWizards/brainiacwiz/README.md

 ### 📝 **Additional Notes**

-- Ensure all dependencies are correctly installed for smooth operation (`whe running locally`).
+- Ensure all dependencies are correctly installed for smooth operation (`when running locally`).
 - Connect Metamask to the DApp to manage your account and interact with the game seamlessly.
 - Refresh the page to load account information and maintain a smooth user experience.
 - Make sure you are the `Celo alfajoris network` on your metamask wallet